 BCEF also facilitated the development of the Pardamat Conservation Area (PCA), Africa’s first mixed-use conservancy.
 Mixed-use conservancies aim to balance conservation goals with sustainable human and livestock use.
 As a result, in the PCA, the 850 Maasai landowners who contributed their land, remain living and working within the conservancy with their livestock.
 This area represents a crucial wildlife corridor, and so one of the main activities of the conservancy was the removal of the fences that blocked wildlife corridors.
 Fences were replaced with ‘bomas,’ - traditional, circular enclosures in which herders could keep their livestock overnight, thereby keeping livestock safe without blocking corridors.
 These activities in the PCA have been successful and the wildlife population of the area has noticeably increased.

 The PCA is also the location the Wildlife Tourism College (WTC).
 The WTC was created by BCEF and its partners to be a vocational education, research, and community-capacity building hub within the region.
-In 2023 it will open its doors to its first cohort of 40 students (40% of whom are female), offering certificates in Safari guiding as well as degrees in Hospitality Management and Environmental Technologies.
+In May 2023, it opened its doors to its first cohort of 40 students (40% of whom are female), offering certificates in Safari guiding as well as degrees in Hospitality Management and Environmental Technologies.
 Its profit-sharing model will support college operation expenses, scholarships for local Maasai students, and the expansion and sustainability of the PCA.

 Although conservancies like the Mara Naboisho conservancy were producing impressive results for communities and wildlife, each conservancy was individually managed and set up without any mechanisms to coordinate and share best practices.
 This led to inefficiencies that hampered the growth of new conservancies.
 Eventually it became apparent that so much more could be accomplished for both wildlife and communities if a coordination body existed to represent all conservancies across the Maasai Mara.